DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding claim 12, Vaccaro discloses a signal terminal 1 (see figure 12) for a charging base (i.e. capable of being used in a charging base), comprising:.
+Regarding claim 12, Rinaldi discloses a signal terminal for a charging base (i.e., capable of charging a base), comprising:

 PNG